pfdhn/How-to-use-Git-and-GitHub/Git Commands.md

 git commit -m '<this message >'
 ```
 If you haven't added the edited files in the staging environment and invoked the commit command, you will be prompted to add the files first.
-Below are some examples of commits where the long string is the SHA code or the unique id of the checkpoint created.
+Below is an example of a commit where the long string is the SHA code or the unique id of the checkpoint created.

 ```
 commit 719129f97170a103eee4d62cabbd37940a3a63f6